elastic/quark/README.md

 $ ./krun-rhel.sh  initramfs.gz 9  quark-test
 ```

-The integer after ‘initramfs.gz’ selects the Fedora or RHEL version (e.g. 40, 41, 9).
+The integer after ‘initramfs.gz’ selects the Fedora or RHEL version.
 All remaining arguments are passed verbatim to [quark-test(8)](https://elastic.github.io/quark/quark-test.8.html), enabling targeted runs such as:

 ```
 $ ./krun-fedora.sh initramfs.gz 41 quark-test -b t_fork_exec_exit
 ```

-These scripts require KVM access and therefore must be executed on a host kernel as [**root**](#root).
-They are unsuitable for container environments; the docker targets only [*build*](#build) quark and do not attempt to run the test suite.
+These scripts require KVM access and therefore must be executed on a host kernel as root.
+They are unsuitable for container environments; the docker targets only build quark and do not attempt to run the test suite.

-*make test-valgrind* runs the same suite under [valgrind(1)](valgrind.1.html) and is useful for catching memory errors, while *make test-kernel* cycles through a curated set of kernel images to ensure probe compatibility across glibc versions (for example glibc 2.17 on CentOS/RHEL 7).
+*make test-valgrind* runs the same suite under valgrind and is useful for catching memory errors, while *make test-kernel* cycles through a set of kernel images in kernel\_images folder to ensure probe compatibility.

 # [INCLUDED BINARIES](#INCLUDED_BINARIES)